signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 There are several reasons to consider the use of QUIC [RFC9000] for NTS Key Establishment services, namely QUIC just like NTP is based on UDP leading to a potential simplification in implementation and network management.
 Implementers can also choose to enable 0-RTT and connection resumption, minimising the amount of traffic to a key establishment server in order to maintain or resume a connection.

-Not all of QUIC's capabilities are applicable to providing key establishment for secure time, however these should not pose any notable concerns for implementators who would most likely be using existing QUIC implementations.
+Not all of QUIC's capabilities are applicable to providing key establishment for secure time, however these should not pose any notable concerns for implementations which would most likely be using existing QUIC implementations.

 # Conventions and Definitions